dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls-design/overview.md

 # Custom controls (Windows Forms .NET)

-With Windows Forms, you can develop and implement new controls.
-You can create a new user control, modify existing controls through inheritance, or write a custom control that does its own painting.
-This article highlights the differences among the various kinds of controls from which you can inherit, and provides you with information about how to choose a particular type of control for your project.
+With Windows Forms, you can create new controls or modify existing controls through inheritance.
+This article highlights the differences among the ways of creating new controls, and provides you with information about how to choose a particular type of control for your project.

 [!INCLUDE [desktop guide under construction](../../includes/desktop-guide-preview-note.md)]